dh4gan/tache/README.md

 Execution:
 ----------
+To compile the code, navigate to the src/ directly and type

+`> make`

+to compile the main program

 Once compiled, the code is executed with the command

 `> ./tache`

 The code reads in a single input parameter file `tache.params`, which should be modified before execution

+The accompanying `spiralfind` program is compiled via

+`>make spiralfind`

+and run by

+`>./spiralfind`

+Which reads in `spiralfind.params` upon execution.

+Example parameter files for both `tache` and `spiralfind` are available in the `paramfiles` directory